0xdead4f/jswatch/README.md

 JSWatch is a lightweight and efficient JavaScript file monitoring tool that tracks changes in remote JavaScript files.
 It provides automatic diff generation in markdown format written to stdout.

+Supports :

+1. Static file path
+2. Dynamic file path
+3. Multiple Step dynamic file path

 > But in practice , i personally used this tool not just for javascript file , but also for other remote static file.

-## Features

 ## Installation